Power BI Clustered Column Chart is used to display vertical bars of multiple data regions (Measures) against single Metric.

 First, click on the Clustered Column Chart under the Visualization section.
 This will automatically create a Clustered Column Chart with dummy data as shown in the below screenshot.

-In order to add data to Clustered Column Chart, we have to add required fields:
+In order to add data to Power BI Clustered Column Chart, we have to add required fields:

 - Axis: Please specify the Main Column that represent the Verical Axis.